RonLinu/ydownloader/README.md

 -------------------------------------
 INSTALLATION OF THE WEBSOCKET SERVER:

-Assuming Node.js, yt-dlp and ffmpeg are already installed and included in your PATH.
+Assuming Node.js, yt-dlp and ffmpeg are already installed and included in the PATH.
 On Linux, xterm terminal must be installed.

 Just copy the "websocket" directory provided in this repo.